-If you're thinking about getting a divorce, and guilt is making you question what to do next, the following advice may help you sort out your feelings.
+If you're thinking about getting a divorce, and guilt is making you question what to do next, the coach's insight below may help you sort out your feelings.

 Question: Is it normal though to have intense feelings of regret and guilt, dwelling on "What could be" and "Things may change"?
 Are there others out there that know in their heart of hearts that the relationship will not work, but stay anyhow because of their familiar comfort zone?
 I think what scares me the most is the knowing I will be on my own because I have a terrible fear of loneliness.